PhD in Jazz Studies

 Jazz Studies Faculty

-Aaron J. Johnson, Interim Direcor of Jazz Studies, is a historical musicologist and Assistant Professor of Music and the University of Pittsburgh.
+Aaron J. Johnson, Interim Direcor of Jazz Studies, is a historical musicologist and Associate Professor of Music at the University of Pittsburgh.
 He is an accomplished jazz musician who has performed and recorded on the trombone, bass trombone, tuba, and bass clarinet with such outstanding musicians as Reggie Workman, Charles Tolliver, Steve Turre, Frank Foster, Oliver Lake, Howard Johnson, Muhal Richard Abrams, Jimmy Heath, Wallace Roney, and Wynton Marsalis, as well as Aretha Franklin, Gladys Knight, and Jay-Z. Dr. Johnson's research interests include music and communications media, the structure of the music business, music and technology, film music, funk, and music information retrieval (MIR).
 He is in the process of writing a book on jazz and radio in the United States.

 Yoko Suzuki is a Teaching Associate Professor at the University of Pittsburgh.
 Her long-term research explores the intersection of race, gender, and sexuality in jazz performance through the lenses of feminist theories.
 Other projects include popular music and DJ culture in Japan, performance practices of the Black church, and the music of Geri Allen.
-She asires in her research to illuminate underrecognized musicians and their work, addressing the issues of race, gender, and sexuality to eradicate social injustice.
+She aspires in her research to illuminate underrecognized musicians and their work, addressing the issues of race, gender, and sexuality to eradicate social injustice.
 In addition to teaching and research, Dr. Suzuki maintains an active performance career in the Pittsburgh jazz scene.

 We seek a colleague with a special combination of skills as a dedicated musician, teacher, and visionary leader who will help strengthen our Jazz Studies activities, work closely with other members of our faculty, and represent our program within the university and the wider community.
-We are particularly seeking a colleague to oversee public programming and community outreach efforts, and to mentor student artists and scholars at both the undergraduate and graduate levels.
+We are particularly seeking a collaborative artist colleague to oversee public programming and community outreach efforts, and to mentor student artists and scholars at both the undergraduate and graduate levels.
 The individual hired will work closely with existing facets of the jazz program at Pitt, which offers a rich array of academic and artistic opportunities.
-These include the B.A. and Ph.D. degree tracks; the annual Pitt Jazz Seminar and Concert; community outreach programs including activities at the Hill District Community Engagement Center; the journal Jazz and Culture; jazz archives including the Pitt Jazz, Erroll Garner, and Dave Burrell Collections; International Jazz Hall of Fame; and William Robinson Studio.
+These include the B.A. and Ph.D. degree tracks; the annual Pitt Jazz Seminar and Concert; community outreach programs including activities at the Hill District Community Engagement Center; the journal Jazz and Culture; jazz archives including the Pitt Jazz, Erroll Garner, Sam Rivers, and Dave Burrell Collections; International Jazz Hall of Fame; and William Robinson Recording Studio.